EMPTYVOID-DEV/Altron/README.md

     - `customHeader` for header blocks
     - `customParagraph` for paragraph blocks
     - `customQuote` for quote blocks
+    - `customMenu`  The default menu allows for deleting the block and moving it up and down   , also have good UI .

 ```ts
 export let customImage: ComponentType<